-(1) allocate fees and expenses between the parties in proportion to their

-1 ability to pay; 2 (2) order a reasonable cost deposit to be made at the time the court makes 3 the appointment; and 4 (3) before the final hearing, order an amount in addition to the amount 5 ordered deposited under paragraph (2) to be paid into an account authorized by the court for the 6 use and benefit of the individual or organization appointed under this [act].
-7 (c) [Except as otherwise authorized by [cite state law], a] [A] court may not award 8 costs, fees, or expenses under this section against the state, a state agency, or a political 9 subdivision of the state.
-10 Comment 11 12 In custody proceedings, courts should make clear to all parties how fees will be determined and how and by whom the fees are to be paid.
-Lawyers and court court-appointed

-In custody proceedings, courts should make clear to all parties how fees will be determined and how and by whom the fees are to be paid.
-Lawyers and courtcourt-appointed advisors, unless functioning as volunteers volunteer advocates, should be paid in accordance with prevailing legal standards of reasonableness.
+1 2 3 have access, where necessary, to reimbursement for experts, investigative services, research costs, and other activities undertaken to fulfill the obligations of the appointment.
+4 SECTION 20.
+FEES AND EXPENSES IN CUSTODY PROCEEDING.
+5 (a) In a custody proceeding, an individual appointed pursuant to this [act], other 6 than a volunteer advocate, is entitled to reasonable fees and expenses in an amount set by the 7 court by reference to the reasonable and customary fees and expenses for similar services in the 8 county of jurisdiction.
+9 (b) The court may: 10 (1) allocate fees and expenses between the parties in proportion to their 11 ability to pay; 12 (2) order a reasonable cost deposit to be made at the time the court makes 13 the appointment; and 14 (3) before the final hearing, order an amount in addition to the amount 15 ordered deposited under paragraph (2) to be paid into an account authorized by the court for the 16 use and benefit of the individual appointed under this [act].
+17 (c) [Except as otherwise authorized by [cite state law], a] [A] court may not 18 award costs, fees, or expenses under this section against the state, a state agency, or a political 19 subdivision of the state.
+20 Comment 21 22 23 24 25 In custody proceedings, courts should make clear to all parties how fees will be determined and how and by whom the fees are to be paid.
+Lawyers and court-appointed advisors, unless functioning as volunteer advocates, should be paid in accordance with prevailing legal standards of reasonableness.
 This section recognizes that most states do not have public funds available to compensate children's representatives in custody disputes other than abuse and neglect proceedings.
 The ordinary approach will be for the court to assess fees against the parties, taking into account significant disparities in ability to pay and awarding fees in proportion to ability to pay.
 This section recognizes, however, that in some cases public funds will be available under other provisions of state law for fees and expenses in private custody disputes.
-Courts may also require periodic reporting from appointed representatives regarding their services and fees on an ongoing basis.

-The award of fees and expenses in all cases should include reasonable expensescosts for expert witnesses, investigative services, research, and other activities where the attorney or court_court_appointed advisor demonstrates to the court that such expenses are necessary to accomplish the objective of the proceeding.
+Courts may also require periodic reporting from appointed representatives regarding their services and fees.
+The award of fees and expenses in all cases should include reasonable costs for expert witnesses, investigative services, research, and other activities where the attorney or courtappointed advisor demonstrates to the court that such expenses are necessary to accomplish the objective of the proceeding.
 SECTION 21.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
 In applying and construing this Uniform Act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

-1 SECTION 22.
+SECTION 22.
 TRANSITIONAL PROVISION.
-This [act] applies to proceedings filed 2 on or after [the effective date of this [act].]
-A proceeding filed before [the effective date of this 3 [act]] is governed by the law in effect when the proceeding was filed, and the former law is 4 continued in effect for that purpose.
-5 SECTION 23.
+This [act] applies to proceedings filed on or after [the effective date of this [act].]
+A proceeding filed before [the effective date of this [act]] is governed by the law in effect when the proceeding was filed, and the former law is continued in effect for that purpose.

+SECTION 23.
 EFFECTIVE DATE.
-This [act] takes effect on 6
+This [act] takes effect on .